-- A report, written by the recipient with the mentor's guidance that describes accomplishments to date and the final status of the project. - The report should outline outcomes of the specific aims and goals of the research project. - The report should include a list of publication(s) resulting from the FAER-funded research project, as well as a list of subsequent research grant applications that are either in the review process or have been funded. - The report should also summarize the progress made by the recipient in terms of career development and research accomplishments. - A detailed financial report that summarizes all expenditures and notes any unused funds that should be returned to FAER.
+- A report, written by the recipient with the mentor's guidance that describes accomplishments to date and the final status of the project. - o The report should outline outcomes of the specific aims and goals of the research project. - The report should include a list of publication(s) resulting from the FAER-funded research project, as well as a list of subsequent research grant applications that are either in the review process or have been funded - The report should also summarize the progress made by the recipient in terms of career development and research accomplishments. - A detailed final financial report from the institution's Office of Sponsored Programs that summarizes all expenditures and notes any unused funds that should be returned to FAER.